 We present trade receivables net of customer discounts and an allowance for credit losses.
 Our consolidated statements of operations reflect the measurement of credit losses for newly recognized trade receivables, as well as the expected increases or decreases of expected credit losses that have taken place during the period.
 When we determine a specific trade receivable will not be collected, we charge off the uncollectible amount against the allowance.
-Our periodic evaluations of expected credit losses are based upon our judgments regarding prior collection experience, specific customer creditworthiness, other current conditions, and forecasts of current economic trends within the industries served that may affect the collectability of the reported amounts.
+Our periodic evaluations of expected credit losses are based upon our judgments regarding prior collection experience, specific customer creditworthiness, other current conditions, and forecasts of current economic trends within the industries we serve that may affect the collectability of the reported amounts.
 Significantly weaker than anticipated industry or economic conditions could impact our customers' ability to pay such that actual credit losses may be greater than the amounts provided for in this allowance.

-The following table summarizes information concerning our allowance for credit losses.
+The following table summarizes information concerning our allowance for credit losses:

-2 2023 2021
+2024 2023 2022

-(in millions)
+(in 1 millions)

-Balance at beginning of year \$ 5.6 \$ 3.5 \$ 2.5
+Balance at beginning of year \$ 7.3 \$ 5.6 \$ 3.5

-Provision charged to expense 1.9 2.5 1.1
+Provision charged to expense 2.7 1.9 2.5

-Other (0.2) (0.4) (0.1)
+Write-offs and other (1.7) (0.2) (0.4)

-Balance at end of year \$ 7.3 \$ 5.6 \$ 3.5
+Balance at end of year \$ 8.3 \$ 7.3 \$ 5.6